-Trace the Verney family tree and see if you can find their portraits around the house.Our history has many active figures, some of whom have lived at Claydon House as you find it today, and others that would have lived in the old Jacobean manor house that once stood on this site.
-Take a look at the rare wedding suit on display this year, it belonged to Sir Edmund 'Mun' Verney who wore it to his wedding back in 1662
+Trace the Verney family tree and see if you can find their portraits around the house.The family history has many active figures, some of whom have lived at Claydon House as you find it today, and others that would have lived in the old Jacobean manor house that once stood on this site.

 Sir Edmund Verney

-Sir Edmund Verney served both Charles I and Charles II.
-He famously lost his hand still holding the Kings standard at the battle of Edgehill in 1642.
+Sir Edmund Verney served Charles I and famously lost his hand whilst still holding the Kings standard at the battle of Edgehill in 1642.